Helpful context:

 Function Anatomy

-• return sends a value back to the caller.
-A function without return returns None.
+• return sends a value back.
+A function without return implicitly returns None.

-Default arguments let callers omit values they don’t care about:
+Default argument values let callers omit values they do not care about:

 greet("Alice") # "Hello, Alice!"